dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Imagine having to work on more than 5 different projects on a single day.
-And more than half of those aren't even developed by you, so the time you would need to put into getting each project up and running on a standard LAMP setup can be quite large.
+And more than half of those aren't even developed by you, so the time you would need to put into getting each project up and running on a native LAMP setup can be quite large.

-By standard LAMP setup I mean you have a standard Linux environment and every tool or service you would need to use in your development workflow is installed directly to your host.
+By native LAMP setup I mean you have a standard Linux environment and every tool or service you would need to use in your development workflow is installed directly to your host.